chukby/TriviaApp/documentation.md

     Install dependencies by navigating to the `/backend` directory and running:

-      In bash shell or on a mac
+      In bash shell or on a mac terminal
       ```
         pip install -r requirements.txt
       ```